swetoast/anbernic-rg40xx-v-stock-firmware-application-development-guide/README.md

 - Ignore or separately handle initialisation events.
 - Close the descriptor during shutdown.
 - Avoid blocking the SDL event and render loop.
+- Enumerate available axes rather than assuming only axes `0` and `1` exist.

 ### Verified primary axes